Nimish4545/DBS-Project/README.txt

  TraveLIT

-TraveLIT is a comprehensive travel management system designed to streamline the process of searching for flights, hotels, and managing user logins.
+TraveLIT is a comprehensive travel management system designed to streamline the process of searching for flights, hotels, It manages user logins, bookings, payments and cancellations.
 This project is structured around a SQL database (`TraveLIT.sql`) and includes Java Swing GUIs for user interactions.

  Project Structure:

 - TraveLIT.sql: Contains the SQL schema for the TraveLIT database.
 This includes tables for storing information about users, flights, hotels, and more.

-- DatabaseConnection.java: Provides a utility class for establishing a connection to the TraveLIT database.

-- HotelSearchPage.java: Implements a Swing GUI for searching hotels.
-Users can select a city from a dropdown menu and view available hotels in that city.

-- FlightSearchPage.java: Implements a Swing GUI for searching flights.
-Users can select departure and arrival airports and view available flights.

-- LoginPage.java: Implements a Swing GUI for user login.
-Users can enter their credentials to log in to the system.
+- LoadPage.java:

+- OptionPage.java

+- LoginPage.java:

+- SignUpPage.java:

+- HomePage.java:

+- FlightBookingPage.java:

+- HotelBookingPage.java:

+- BookingsPage.java

+- PaymentGatewayPage.java:

+- BookingCancellationsPage.java:

  Prerequisites: